zachvalenta/jvns.ca/content/post/2018-03-28-open-source-sabbatical---awesome.markdown

 * The application asked for a resume and I didn't have an up-to-date one, so I just filled in the "resume" section with a link to my blog (since this blog lists a lot of the work that I've done)
 * More importantly -- when I applied, I didn't know whether I'd be able to actually accept the fellowship if they offered it to me.
-It was relatively pretty notice (I applied in April for a fellowship starting in June), and I didn't have a plan yet for how I'd take time off work.
+It was short notice (I applied in April for a fellowship starting in June), and I didn't have a plan yet for how I'd take time off work.

 But I applied anyway, and then when they offered me the fellowship and the dates didn't work for me